-- Jools Holland and his Rhythm and Blues Orchestra recreate the Stax Revue, which brought acts like Otis Redding and Sam Cooke to the UK in 1967.
+- Jools Holland and his Rhythm and Blues Orchestra recreate the Stax Revue, which brought acts like Otis Redding and Sam Moore to the UK in 1967.

 - A Late Night Prom will feature the classical music of India and Pakistan, marking the 70th anniversary of partition and independence.

 - The team behind last year's Bowie Prom pay tribute to Charles Mingus, with all-star guests performing classics including Goodbye Pork Pie Hat, Moanin' and Better Git It In Your Soul.

 - A summer-long celebration of US composer John Adams, culminating in the London premiere of his exhilarating Lola Montez Does The Spider Dance during the Last Night.

 - A series of concerts marking 100 years since Russia's October Revolution, including works by Shostakovich and Rachmaninov, and 100 years of Finnish independence, featuring the music of Sibelius.